Before learning Japanese, it is interesting to study the development of this complex language, which has been built mostly on the Chinese language.

 The Chinese Heritage of Japanese

-Since the manyogana writing system only represents a sound.
-Anything written using these characters requires more characters than a conventional text.
+Since manyogana only represents a sound.
+A text written in this character requires more characters than a conventional text.

 The Yokohama Magazine's website wrote a great article on the history of the Japanese language.
 It explains the evolution of Japanese writing.